Skip to content

 iso31031blog

-At International SOS, 70% of calls to our Assistance Centres from schools in APAC and the Middle East are requests for information and advice, which helps prevent more serious outcomes.
-The top three concerns reported are gastrointestinal issues, physical injuries, and respiratory diseases, all of which are common problems that can escalate without proper management.
+International SOS data shows that 70% of calls to our Assistance Centers from schools in APAC and the Middle East are requests for information and advice, demonstrating that timely guidance can prevent more serious incidents before they occur.
+The top concerns reported are gastrointestinal issues, physical injuries, and respiratory diseases, all of which are common problems that can escalate without proper management.

 1. Identifying and assessing risks